Jack-One-Maker/HelloUKey-SSH-Agent/README.md

 - Q: Is the app suitable for SSH authentication with Git code repositories? <br>
 A: It’s ideal.
-Git uses the OpenSSH ssh tool on Windows, which supports direct interaction with proxies to complete authentication. **[Generating GitHub Authentication Keys with HelloUKey](./docs/github-config.md)**<br>
+Git uses the OpenSSH ssh tool on Windows, which supports direct interaction with proxies to complete authentication. **[Generating GitHub Keys with HelloUKey](./docs/github-config.md)**<br>

 - Q: Which SSH servers does the application support for authentication?<br>